LobotomyDC/RuneCast/README.md

 ## (Optional) Build Instructions (Dreamcast-SDL2):

 * This is for the DC SDL2 library itself.
 Refer to the instructions above to actually build the game with SDL2.
 As SDL1.2 comes with KallistiOS as a KOS-Port, there is no need to do this for that version.
+As SDL2 is available as a KOS-Addon external to KallistiOS.
+I've included it, and build instructions, in this package, [but you should check the original repo for updates.](https://github.com/GPF/SDL2) Dreamcast SDL2 is under continuous development, and implementation is currently experimental in this project.
+I do not update the SDL2 that I've included in this project, and implore you to track the progress of its development, and periodically update/rebuild it as it continues.

 * 1. ```source /opt/toolchains/dc/kos/environ.sh``` To build with the Dreamcast Toolchain
-* 2. ```cd [PATH/TO/RUNECAST FOLDER/SDL2-dreamcastSDL2/build-scripts]```
+* 2. ```cd [PATH/TO/RUNECAST FOLDER/SDL2-dreamcastSDL2/build-scripts]``` change directory to the 'build-scripts' folder
-* 3. ```./dreamcast.sh```
+* 3. ```./dreamcast.sh``` 'Run the Dreamcast SDL2 build script.'
+This will automatically install the library to the addons folder in your DC toolchain.

+### Why two SDLs?

+* I think it's useful to have the ability to pick and choose the libraries you want to use for the games you're building.
+I'm still learning how to port games, so having both options will not only allow me to benchmark performance, but also possibly help me find problems with the game itself.
+If there are other libraries I use that have "competition" (Like GLdc and KallistiGL), then I will also try to incorporate both of them as build options.
+Not many Dreamcast games have this option, and I think it's a good idea to get real-world performance to benchmark the libraries that we use, so that everything can be improved.

 ## Build Instructions (linux):